DevExpress/Logify.Alert.Clients/js/Logify.Alert.NodeJS/README.md

 #### customData

 A dictionary that contains custom data sent with a generated report.
+The first key can only consists of a-z, A-Z, 0-9, and _ characters.

 ```javascript
 client.customData = {FIRST_KEY:  "FIRST DATA", SECOND_KEY: "SECOND DATA"};